wangling03/BioReason/README.md

 <br>

-## Notes
+## Updates
 - We are integrating unsloth to improve the speed and efficiency of the GRPO pipeline.
 We expect this to be pushed by end of week.
-- Checkpoints will be released on HuggingFace soon, along with the custom DNA-LLM model
+- Checkpoints along with the custom DNA-LLM model class will be released on HuggingFace by end of week.
-- More training results with GRPO will be shared soon
+- More training results with GRPO will be shared soon.

 <br>